-A project about unconventional art, guerrilla communication and radical entertainment, co-directed and curated by Eva Mattes, Franco Mattes and Bani Brusadin.
+A project about unconventional art, guerrilla communication and radical entertainment, curated by Eva Mattes, Franco Mattes and Bani Brusadin.

 We've been talking about art and networks, new and old pranksterism, fakes and hoaxes, online user cultures, radical memetics, critical engineering, up to urban exploration and hacking, touching upon general topics as the materiality of the internet, mass surveillance, the symbolic efficacy of images, the power of fiction in the age of social media realism, collective intelligence and the role of the artist, innovation through remix and hacker culture, among many many others.